iba13001/Ames-House-Prices/README.md

 Gradient Boosting Regressor trees were used to train and to build the model.
 The predicted prices got a Root Mean Squared Logarithmic Error of 0.13426 (89% accuracy on the test dataset). as calculated by [Kaggle](https://www.kaggle.com/ibrahimemadeldin/competitions).

+### Feature Importance
+The most important 5 features are the overall quality of the house, the living area, the number of cars in garage and the exterior quality.

 ### Future Recommendations
 - Delete any outliers.
 - Perform more exploratory data analysis—find patterns in the data.